-UL has been developing standards for over 100 years.
-In 2013, UL was accredited by the Standards Council of Canada (SCC) as a nationally recognized Standards Development Organization (SDO) to develop National Standards of Canada (NSCs) and National Adoptions of Canada (NACs).
-UL now develops joint Canada-US standards using a streamlined process that involves a single consensus body administered by a single SDO accredited by the SCC in Canada and ANSI in the US.
+UL Standards & Engagement has been developing standards for over 100 years.
+In 2013, UL Standards & Engagement was accredited by the Standards Council of Canada (SCC) as a nationally recognized Standards Development Organization (SDO) to develop National Standards of Canada (NSCs).
+UL Standards & Engagement develops joint Canada-US standards using a streamlined process that involves a single consensus body administered by a single SDO accredited by the SCC in Canada and ANSI in the US.

 ACCREDITED SDO IN CANADA AND THE USA streamlined process involving a single consensus body administered by a single SDO:

 - May 31, 2017 - New Canadian standard will strengthen consumer product safety throughout global supply chains, CAN/UL 10377

 - Mai 31, 2017 - Une nouvelle norme canadienne renforcera la sécurité des produits de consommation d’un bout à l’autre des chaînes mondiales d’approvisionnement, CAN/UL 10377

 - July 19, 2016 - Proposed National Adoption of ISO 10377, Standard for Consumer Product Safety – Guidelines for Suppliers